coolnikitav/CodingLearning/verilog/00-review-questions.md

+## Set 2
+1 - What are HDL simulators?

+Hardware description language simulators compile our HDL code into a physical RTL layout and allow us to run a simulation to verify it.

+2 - What do you understand by continuous assignment?

+I imagine a wire connected between 2 signals.
+The value of the output constantly reflects the value of the input.

 ## Set 1
 1 - Write Verilog code to swap contents of two registers with and without a temporary register